KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LothianBuses by tbouron](https://github.com/tbouron/MMM-LothianBuses)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Lottery by mykle1](https://github.com/mykle1/MMM-Lottery)